IBM/cloud-pak/spec/packaging/ibm_cloud_pak/qualification-yaml.md

 Key name: `security`

 #### `security.kubernetes` Prerequisite Section
+This section describes any pre-requisites for Kubernetes.
 * `kubernetes`- Describes any Kubernetes requirements.
-  * `podSecurityPolicy` - Block: Describes any PodSecurityPolicy requirements.
+  * `podSecurityPolicy` - Block: Describes any PodSecurityPolicy requirements (not applicable for Red Hat OpenShift).
     * `name` - String: one of the following pre-defined PodSecurityPolicy names:
       * `ibm-restricted-psp`
       * `ibm-anyuid-psp`